Kelvin MacKenzie: Editor of The Sun

-After moving back to the United Kingdom and a period as night editor of the Daily Express, Murdoch appointed him The Sun editor in 1981.
-Conflict between the two groups meant that MacKenzie performed both jobs for a time.
+After moving back to the United Kingdom, and a period as night editor of the Daily Express, Murdoch appointed MacKenzie to The Sun as editor in 1981.
+Conflict between the two mastheads meant that MacKenzie performed both jobs for a time.

-In 1978, The Sun had finally overtaken the Daily Mirror in circulation becoming the newspaper with the highest sales in the UK.
-It was MacKenzie though who cemented the paper's image as a right-wing tabloid, not only increasing its profile, but also making it known for its attacks on left-wing political figures and movements and its sensationalist front-page celebrity exposés.
-These often proved to be misleading or false, with many controversies in this area occurring during MacKenzie editorship.
-Commentators including The Guardian contributor Roy Greenslade and journalist John Pilger have commented on the alleged "Murdoch effect".
-MacKenzie himself stated that he feels that his own spell as editor of The Sun had a "positively downhill impact on journalism".
+In 1978, The Sun had overtaken the Daily Mirror as the newspaper with the highest sales in the UK.
+MacKenzie cemented the paper's image as a right-wing tabloid, not only increasing its profile, but also making it known for attacks on left-wing political figures and movements, and its sensationalist front-page celebrity exposés.
+They often proved to be misleading or false, and many controversies in that area occurred during MacKenzie's editorship.
+Commentators including The Guardian contributor Roy Greenslade, and journalist John Pilger, commented on the alleged "Murdoch effect".
+MacKenzie himself stated that he felt his own spell as editor of The Sun had a "positively downhill impact on journalism".

-MacKenzie is quoted as saying in the early 1980s (on the subject of how he perceived The Suns target audience):

-The paper was frequently accused of dumbing down public discourse because of its preoccupations; Pilger blamed it for the promotion of jingoism, racism, homophobia, and intolerance.

-MacKenzie was widely criticised for his perceived cruelty to both the targets of his – sometimes false – newspaper allegations; his choice of targets frequently being not only left-wing politicians and celebrities but even ordinary members of the public, and also his alleged cruelty to his own staff and colleagues, to which MacKenzie has since responded:
+The paper was frequently accused of dumbing down public discourse because of its preoccupations.
+Pilger blamed it for the promotion of jingoism, racism, homophobia, and intolerance.
+It was widely criticised for its perceived cruelty both to the targets of Mackenzie's – sometimes false – allegations.
+Frequently, his choice of targets were not only left-wing politicians and celebrities, but also ordinary members of the public.
+His alleged cruelty to his own staff and colleagues was also criticised, to which MacKenzie later responded: "Look, I am not here to be helpful.
+I am here to help myself, right, so I have no regrets to how I treated some people."